GMA Network: 2000s

 In 2006, Debate with Mare at Pare, a late-night public affairs program, won the bronze medal at the New York Television Festival.
-The network was also praised for its coverage on the Wowowee stampede by local publications.
-An exclusive interview by Mike Enriquez to President Gloria Macapagal Arroyo after the lifting of the state of national emergency was allowed by GMA to be aired by other networks without prior consent, and was also similarly praised including the president herself.
+The network was also praised for its coverage of the Wowowee stampede by local publications.
+An exclusive interview by Mike Enriquez with President Gloria Macapagal Arroyo after the lifting of the state of national emergency was allowed by GMA to be aired by other networks without prior consent, and was also similarly praised, including by the president herself.
 In April of the same year, GMA founder Robert Stewart died while in the United States.
 The network supported and documented the successful attempt of mountain climber Romi Garduce to reach the summit of Mount Everest, only the third Filipino to do so.

-The network started producing local adaptation of television franchises from other countries, starting from Celebrity Duets: Philippine Edition with FremantleMedia.
-They later produced local adaptations of the telenovela Marimar, sci-fi action Zaido: Pulis Pangkalawakan, quiz show Kakasa Ka Ba sa Grade 5?, and game show Whammy!
-Push Your Luck.
-The network announced in 2007 that they would also adapt the Idol franchise.
-Since an earlier adaptation of the franchise was made by Associated Broadcasting Company (ABC) (under the name Philippine Idol), the new adaptation would be transferred to GMA under the new name Pinoy Idol.

-In 2008 and 2009, GMA produced a diverse set of shows for its primetime block by airing several adaptations of Carlo J. Caparas and Mars Ravelo works, including Joaquin Bordado (2008), Dyesebel (2008) Ang Babaeng Hinugot sa Aking Tadyang (2009), Darna (2009), and Totoy Bato (2009), along with several original shows like Gagambino, Codename: Asero, Luna Mystika, among others.
-An adaptation of the Survivor franchise, titled Survivor Philippines, was also aired, alongside a local Filipino adaptation of a Korean drama, titled Ako si Kim Samsoon.
-GMA's evening newscast 24 Oras received two awards in the New York Television Festival, a gold medal for Best Continuing Coverage, and a silver medal for Best News Program.